scify/Memor-i-Studio/README.md

 ## Installing wine

-- Setup a user where wine will be installed (non-system user), e.g. project_memori
+- Setup a user where wine will be installed (non-system user), e.g. `project_memori`
-- Run isccBaseSetup.sh in a shell allowing X server connections (Use e.g. ssh -X project_memori@myserver.gr to get such a shell)
+- Run `isccBaseSetup.sh` in a shell allowing X server connections (Use e.g. ssh -X project_memori@myserver.gr to get such a shell)
   example: ```./isccBaseSetup.sh ~/Downloads/innosetup-5.5.9.exe```
-- Change the owner of the user's .wine subdirectory to www-data (e.g. chown -R www-data /home/project_memori/.wine/)
+- Change the owner of the user's `.wine` subdirectory to `www-data` (e.g. `chown -R www-data /home/project_memori/.wine/`)
-- The user www-data can now run the iscc.sh script with the following arguments to package project_memori: the user name (eg project_memori) and the .iss script file path of the game flavor
+- The user `www-data` can now run the `public/build_app/innosetup/iscc.sh` script with the following arguments to package project_memori: the user name (eg project_memori) and the `.iss` script file path of the game flavor

 ## Deploying